Managing Mailbox Retention and Archiving Policies in Microsoft 365

 Archive Mailbox

-It all started with trying to rid the world of PST-stored emails.
-Back in the day, when hard drives and SAN storage only provided small amounts of storage, many people learned to “expand” the capacity of their small mailbox quota with local PST files.
+It all started with trying to rid the world of PST stored emails.
+Back in the day, when hard drive and SAN storage only provided small amounts of storage, many people learnt to “expand” the capacity of their small mailbox quota with local PST files.
 The problem is that these local files aren’t backed up and aren’t included in regulatory or eDiscovery searches.
-Office 365 largely solved part of this problem by providing generous quotas; the Business plans provide 50 GB per mailbox, whereas the Enterprise plans have 100 GB limits.
+Office 365 largely solved part of this problem by providing generous quotas, the Business plans provide 50 GB per mailbox whereas the Enterprise plans have 100 GB limits.

-For these reasons, many businesses avoid archiving mailboxes altogether, just ensuring all mailbox data is stored in the primary mailbox (after all, 100 GB is quite a lot of emails).
-Other businesses, particularly those with a lot of legacy PST storage, find these mailboxes fantastic and use either manual upload or even drive shipping to Microsoft 365 to convert all those PSTs to online archives where the content isn’t going to disappear because of a failed hard drive and where eDiscovery can find it.
+For these reasons many businesses avoid archive mailboxes altogether, just making sure that all mailbox data is stored in the primary mailbox (after all, 100 GB is quite a lot of emails).
+Other businesses, particularly those with a lot of legacy PST storage find these mailboxes fantastic and use either manual upload or even drive shipping to Microsoft 365 to convert all those PSTs to online archives where the content isn’t going to disappear because of a failed hard drive and where eDiscovery can find it.

 The Archive tab, Microsoft 365